carolcosta1984/Coursera_Capstone/SA Crashes Business Case.md

   </tr>
 <tr>
     <td> Horizontal Align </td>
-    <td> Defines the horizontal alignment of the road at the sight of the crash.
-We will drop this column for the purposes of this study</td>
+    <td> Defines the horizontal alignment of the road at the sight of the crash </td>
     <td> 12964 </td>
   </tr>
 <tr>
     <td> Vertical Align </td>
-    <td> Defines the vertical alignment of the road at the sight of the crash.
-We will drop this column for the purposes of this study</td>
+    <td> Defines the vertical alignment of the road at the sight of the crash </td>
     <td> 12964 </td>
   </tr>
  <tr>
     <td> Other Feat </td>
-    <td> Defines other relevant features of the crash site locations.
-We will drop this column for the purposes of this study</td>
+    <td> Defines other relevant features of the crash site locations </td>
     <td> 12964 </td>
   </tr>
  <tr>